facebook/react-native-website/docs/new-architecture-library-intro.md

 />
 ```

 Note that all prop values set in the render function are unchanged even though `setNativeProps` didn’t pass those props.
 Also, `style` is now the merged value of its value prior to `_onSubmit` and `styles.submittedView`.
-This is the important takeaway: in our current pre-Fabric world, **component props persist.** The platform view caches the prop values its passed from the JS side.
-If this wasn’t the case then following the setNativeProps call, React Native would have rendered a component like this:
+This is the important takeaway: in our current pre-Fabric world, **component props persist.** The platform view caches the prop values it's passed from the JS side.
+If this wasn’t the case, then following the setNativeProps call, React Native would have rendered a component like this:

 ```jsx
 <View accessibility={true} style={styles.submittedView} />
 ```

-The fact that React Native stores some internal state of each component that isn’t explicitly declared in last render is what Fabric intends to fix.
+The fact that React Native stores some internal state of each component that isn’t explicitly declared in the last render is what Fabric intends to fix.

 #### Moving `setNativeProps` to state

-Taking those caveats into account, a proper migration would look like this:
+Taking the above caveats into account, a proper migration would look like this:

 ```tsx
 class MyComponent extends React.Component<Props> {